sglowery/Telegram-Repost-Bot/README.md

 # Commands

-- `/help` - Bot will reply with information on what it does and what it stores
+- `/help` - Bot will reply with information on what it does and what it stores.
-- `/toggle` - Toggles tracking of individual entity types (can toggle multiple at a time)
+- `/toggle` - Toggles tracking of individual entity types (can toggle multiple at a time).
   - Valid arguments: `picture`, `url`
-- `/settings` - Display what the bot is tracking for the current group
+- `/settings` - Display what the bot is tracking for the current group.
-- `/whitelist` - Reply to a picture or URL with this command to toggle the whitelist status of what you're replying to
+- `/whitelist` - Reply to a picture or URL with this command to toggle the whitelist status of what you're replying to.
 - `/reset` - Only group admins and the user whose ID is set as the bot's admin can call this.
-Will reset a group's repost and whitelist data and revert tracking to the default settings
+Will reset a group's repost and whitelist data and revert tracking to the default settings.
 - `/stats` - Show some basic stats about reposts vs. unique posts in the current group.

 # How To Use